ansi22-zz/KNIT-Result/README.md

 - Inside your browser, navigate to the link `localhost:3000`

 ## Learning-Point
-- Proxy-server works fine for the local development only.
+- Proxy-server works fine in the local development only.
 - Refer to <a href = "https://create-react-app.dev/docs/proxying-api-requests-in-development/#invalid-host-header-errors-after-configuring-proxy">react docs</a> or
 <a href = "https://docs.netlify.com/routing/redirects/rewrites-proxies/">netlify docs</a> incase of
   Proxying API Requests in Development mode.